hbjORbj/material-ui/docs/data/base/components/table-pagination/table-pagination-pt.md

 </td>
 ```

-### Slot props
+### Custom structure

 :::info
 The following props are available on all non-utility Base components.
 See [Usage](/base/getting-started/usage/) for full details.
 :::

-Use the `component` prop to override the root slot with a custom element:
+Use the `slots.root` prop to override the root slot with a custom element:

 ```jsx
 <TablePaginationUnstyled component="div" />